softwaresaved/build_and_test_examples/jenkins/CVS.md

 * Click Save.
 * Click Build Now.
 * When the job completes, click on the job's link in the Build History table.

-* Now click on Console Output and you should see the commands that check the repository out.
+* Click on Console Output and you should see the commands that check the repository out.

-Though we are using a local repository here Jenkins can be used with remote repositories whether these be hosted on your own servers or in a hosting environment such as SourceForge, GoogleCode, GitHub or BitBucket.
+Though we are using a local repository, Jenkins can be used with remote repositories whether these be hosted on your own servers or on a third-party service.

-Likewise, Jenkins provides a lot of control over what is checked out from the repository e.g. modules, directories, branches or tags, and usernames/passwords or other credentials used to authenticate with the repository etc
+Jenkins provides a lot of control over what is checked out from the repository e.g. modules, directories, branches or tags, and usernames/passwords or other credentials used to authenticate with the repository etc.

-Configure a job to poll CVS
+Configure a job to poll CVS - TODO
 ---------------------------

 Now we could configure the job to run periodically e.g. every 5 minutes.
 The checked out repository would be updated and the code rebuilt and run.